skyrim-multiplayer/skymp/docs/docs_server_configuration_reference.md

 ## weaponStaminaModifiers

-This option allows you to flexibly adjust stamina forfeits of players' attacks using keywords set in Creation Kit.
+This option allows you to flexibly adjust stamina forfeits of players' attacks using keywords set in the Creation Kit.
 In case this field is not provided, some default, yet hardcoded, values are in use.

 ```json5